phuchm/laravel/README.txt

         Schema::drop('examples');
     }
     b.
 To migrate: php artisan migrate
+    If you get an error: could not find driver, please install php-mysql: sudo apt-get install php-mysql
     c.
 Prevent SQL Injection
         => Using Laravel Raw Queries.
 For Ex:
             $someVariable = Input::get("some_variable");